A Solomon Mackey formula for graded bialgebras: The maps for a graded bialgebra

 Both Theorem \ref{thm.sol-mac-1} and Proposition \ref{prop.sol-mac-0} hold for arbitrary graded (not necessarily connected) bialgebras.
 Let us now focus our view on the connected graded bialgebras (which, as we recall, are automatically Hopf algebras).

 Using Theorem \ref{thm.sol-mac-1} and (\ref{eq.pas-conv}), we can expand any nested convolution-and-composition of $p_{\alpha,\sigma}$'s as a $\mathbf{k} $-linear combination of single $p_{\alpha,\sigma}$'s.
-This allows us to mechnically prove equalities for $p_{\alpha,\sigma}$'s that involve only convolution, composition and $\mathbf{k}$-linear combination and that are supposed to be valid for any connected graded Hopf algebra $H$.
+Using Proposition \ref{prop.mopis.reduce} further below, we can furthermore transform the $\alpha$'s in the resulting combination into actual compositions, not just weak compositions.
+This allows us to mechanically prove equalities for $p_{\alpha,\sigma}$'s that involve only convolution, composition and $\mathbf{k}$-linear combination and that are supposed to be valid for any connected graded Hopf algebra $H$.
 The reason why this works is the following \textquotedblleft generic linear independence\textquotedblright\ theorem:

 \begin{theorem} \textbf{(a)} There is a connected graded Hopf algebra $H$ such that the family

 (of endomorphisms of $H$) is $\mathbf{k}$-linearly independent, and such that each $H_{n}$ is a free $\mathbf{k}$-module.